Grants & Sponsored Programs Main Menu

 3.7 Drug Free Workplace/Campus/Community

-As part of its commitment to a drug-free campus, Armstrong Atlantic State University complies with the Drug-Free Schools and Communities Act, as well as a number of Georgia statutes and federal, state, and local laws.
+As part of its commitment to a drug-free campus, Armstrong State University complies with the Drug-Free Schools and Communities Act, as well as a number of Georgia statutes and federal, state, and local laws.
 Refer to 106.5 Workfplace Expectations (pages 53-62) in the University Faculty Handbook.
 For more information, contact the Assistant to the Vice President for Student Affairs or the Director of Human Resources.

 Return to Top